GregKedrovsky/Cheat-Sheets/cli.md

 ```
 [cli program] | sed -r 's/\x1b\[[0-9;]*m//g' | tee output_file.txt
 ```
-- `-r   use extended regular expressions
+- `-r` - use extended regular expressions
-- `s   s/regexp/replacement/
+- `s` - search (or search and replace with this syntax: `s/regexp/replacement/`)
-- `\x1b  The ASCII "escape" character (octal: \033, hex: \x1B or ^[ , or in decimal: 27).
+- `\x1b` - The ASCII "escape" character (octal: \033, hex: \x1B or ^[ , or in decimal: 27).
 Used to start a series of characters called a control sequence or escape sequence

 And you could always alias that in your `.bashrc` file: